 - Tip One: Set Up Multiple Views Within a Property; How to Create a New View in Google Analytics

-- Tip Two: Set Up Filters
+- Tip Four: Set Up a Hostname Filter

-- Tip Four: Site Search Tracking
+- Tip Five: Site Search Tracking

-- Tip Six: Annotations
+- Tip Six: Set Up Custom Alerts and Annotations

 - Tip Eight: Search Console

 - Tip Nine: Referral Exclusion in Property Settings

 - Tip Ten: Set Up Four Lowercase Filters